 Understanding Your Basal Metabolic Rate

-Your BMR is your body's baseline energy requirement — the calories needed just to keep you alive if you did nothing but rest in bed all day.
+Your BMR is your body's baseline energy requirement.
+The calories needed just to keep you alive if you did nothing but rest in bed all day.
 For most people, BMR accounts for 60-75% of total daily calorie expenditure.
 Knowing your BMR is the first step to understanding your complete energy needs and creating effective nutrition plans.

 The Mifflin-St Jeor Equation Explained